Web Toolbar by Wibiya

 - Multivision Festival, Pro Arte Foundation, St. Petersburg, Russia, 1 Nov (artist talk)

-- Max Hattler Canal Commission, KXFS, London, 6-16 Sep (water screen projection)
+- Max Hattler Canal Commission, KXFS, London, 6-16 Sep (WATER SCREEN INSTALLATION)

 "(...)
 Open from last night is X (2012), a new film commission by media artist Max Hattler.
 This is a pop-up display in the most accurate sense.
 Jets of water shoot up from the banks of Regent’s Canal to form a 10x15 metre screen onto which X is projected. (...)
 Hattler is used to presenting in non-traditional spaces: he has made work for media including smartphones, tablets – once even for the video advertising hoardings on the westbound Central Line platform at Liverpool Street station.
 X is a digital light show, amalgamating kinetic outline shapes glowing luminous green, purple, white and blue.
 It is a demonstration of all that is strongest about Hattler’s work: the film is beautifully constructed and is a self-referential treat for the eyes.
 Where his most well known works explore some form of digitally-induced dystopia, X finds its most direct influence in Destination Docklands, Jean Michel-Jarre’s 1988 concert/spectacle/extravaganza, and its glittering celebration of industrial and technological revolution in the age of postmodernism."
 Ajay RS Hothi, 2012